Arzakan-Porchkhidze/vidly/README.md

-# vidly is imaginary service for renting out movies
+# Vidly is imaginary service for renting out movies